StephenGriffies/StephenGriffies.github.io/_pages/book.md

 <p align="justify">

-This webpage provides links to drafts of an ongoing book project that aims to provide an intellectual foundation for the study of Geophysical Fluid Mechanics.
-It has been a passion of mine for many years, with much more work remaining.
-Feedback is welcome on any portion of the project.
-Note that in addition to the text, this project offers a full solution manual, available upon request from teachers.
+This webpage provides links to an ongoing book project for the study of Geophysical Fluid Mechanics.
+Much more work remains, though I am happy to receive feedback on any portion of the project.
+In addition to the text material, I have a solution manual for exercises that is available upon request from teachers.

 </p>